During the fall and spring semesters, students can work on campus through the Student Work-Study Program.

 Summer Campus Employment

 During the summer, students can work on campus through Student Employment.
-This is an option for returning students as well as students who have been admitted for the upcoming fall semester.
+This is an option for Students who qualified for work-study during the spring semester and will also be returning in the fall.

 SUMMER ON-CAMPUS POSITIONS

 Summer on-campus jobs do not require a work-study award to apply.
 If you meet the following conditions, you will be eligible to work on campus:

-- You were enrolled full-time in classes during the spring semester and
+- You were enrolled full-time in on campus classes during the spring semester, and

-- Will be enrolled during either the summer or the upcoming fall semester, or
+- Will be enrolled during either the summer or the upcoming fall semester

 SUMMER 360 PROGRAM

 The Summer 360 program allows current students to work on-campus during the summer, earn money, and receive a summer housing waiver (free housing!).
-Summer jobs start getting posted on Handshake in early April.
+Summer jobs will be opened starting early April.